-It still has the dry bitterness that lingers and an ABV of 6.8%.
+It still has a nice dry bitterness that lingers and an ABV of 6.8%.

 8. Hill Farmstead Anna

-This is a similar ale as the Arthur above, but not quite as rustic.
+This is a similar ale as their Arthur (reviewed above), but not quite as “rustic.”

 It has a slightly sweeter flavor that is achieved by adding wildflower honey and extra malted barley to the mix.
 This gives it a less tarty finish that is smoother on the palate.